Many in the autism community say RFK Jr. is pushing harmful and regressive rhetoric about who they are

 “My adult daughter Rachel, works everyday, pays taxes, has friends, loves going to the movies, and listens to lousy (IMO) music.
 She has a meaningful and thoughtful life,” he wrote in a social media post on Thursday.
 “Our U.S. Dept of HHS has lost all of its humanity, compassion, and intellectual curiosity.”

-Kennedy’s rhetoric sets the US back at least a decade to a time rife with damaging stigma around autism that the community has fought hard to change, said Zoe Gross, director of advocacy at the Autistic Self Advocacy Network – one of a group of leading autism advocacy organizations that released a joint statement on Thursday about these concerns.
+Kennedy’s rhetoric sets the US back at least a decade to a time rife with damaging stigma around autism that the community has fought hard to change, said Zoe Gross, director of advocacy at the Autistic Self Advocacy Network, one of a group of leading autism advocacy organizations that released a joint statement Thursday about these concerns.

 “He set up this litmus test of what it is to be a person and have a valuable life,” said Gross, who is autistic.
 “It’s not acceptable to talk that way anymore because of the work that we’ve done.”

-In a social media post on Friday, leadership from technology company Aspiritech championed dozens of people on the team – more than 90% of whom have autism, they say – and highlighted ways that their tax-paying employees directly contradict the picture Kennedy painted of autism.
+In a social media post on Friday, leadership from technology company Aspiritech championed dozens of people on the team – more than 90% of whom have autism, it says – and highlighted ways that its tax-paying employees directly contradict the picture Kennedy painted of autism.

 “We’d like you to meet 100 people who will help dispel the many misconceptions about autistic people that seem to be driving a false narrative,” the company wrote, inviting Kennedy to visit its offices in Chicago.
 “We’d like to talk to you about how the idea of a cure feels like you don’t want autistic people to exist.
 Autism is a birth-to-death condition, and many diagnosed autistic people view it as a critical piece of their identity.”